-For skywave HF communications, the ionosphere can change the polarization of the signal from moment to moment as the radio wave refracts, reflects, or goes through magnetic fields.
+For skywave HF communications, the ionosphere can change the polarization of the signal from moment to moment as the radio wave refracts, reflects, or goes through magnetic fields in the atmosphere.
 As such polarization of the antennas on HF frequency doesn't matter much.